Canonical Correlation Analysis: review: Signal plus noise

 \begin{theorem} In the one signal situation outlined above, assume that $\u$ and $\v$ are jointly Gaussian and $\W= $ is a $(K+M)\times S$ matrix with i.i.d.\ columns distributed as $ $.
 Let $S$ tend to infinity and $K\le M$ depend on it in such a way that the ratios $S/K$ and $S/M$ converge to $\tau_K>1$ and $\tau_M>1$, respectively, and $\tau_M^{-1}+\tau_K^{-1}<1$.
 Simultaneously, suppose that $\lim_{S\to\infty} r^2=\rho^2$.
 Let $\hat c_1\ge \hat c_2\ge \dots$ be the canonical correlations between $\U$ and $\V$ and let $\theta^\u$, $\theta^\v$ be the angles corresponding to $\hat c_1$, as in Definition \ref{Definition_angles} with $i=1$.
 Then: \begin{enumerate} \item[\bf 1.]
 If $\rho^2> \tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$, then $z_\rho>\lambda_+$, and

 \item[\bf 2.]
 If instead $\rho^2\le \tfrac{1}{\sqrt{(\tau_M-1)(\tau_K-1)}}$, then

 \end{enumerate} \end{theorem} \begin{remark} One can show that the matrix $(\U \U^\T)^{-1} \U \V^\T (\V \V^\T)^{-1} \V \U^\T$ is a small rank perturbation of a similar matrix of the pure noise setting studied in the previous two chapters, see, e.g., \cite[Lemma A.6]{BG3}.
 Hence, the convergence to Wachter distribution of Theorem \ref{Theorem_CCA_LLN} continues to hold.
-Therefore, one can not distinguish the presence of one positive $c_i$ by looking at the limit of the empirical measures. \end{remark} The part of Theorem \ref{Theorem_CCA_one_spike} about the limit of $\hat{c}_i^2$ is proved in \cite{bao2019canonical} and is further extended to non-Gaussian $\U$ and $\V$ in \cite{yang2022limiting}; these articles also show that in case $\mathbf{1}$ the rescaled difference $S^{1/2}(\hat c_1^2-\lambda_+)$ is asymptotically Gaussian with explicit variance.
+Therefore, one can not distinguish the presence of one positive $c_i$ by looking at the limit of the empirical measures. \end{remark} The part of Theorem \ref{Theorem_CCA_one_spike} about the limit of $\hat{c}_i^2$ is proved in \cite{bao2019canonical} and is further extended to non-Gaussian $\U$ and $\V$ in \cite{yang2022limiting}; another approach to the Gaussian case can be found in \cite{hou2023spiked}.
+These articles also show that in case $\mathbf{1}$ the rescaled difference $S^{1/2}(\hat c_1^2-\lambda_+)$ is asymptotically Gaussian with explicit variance.
 The part about the limit of the angles $\theta^\u,\,\theta^\v$ is proved in \cite{BG3}.

 Figure \ref{fig_rho2_depend} plots the dependence of $z_\rho$, $\s_u$, and $\s_\v$ on $\rho^2$ for a particular choice of $\tau_K$ and $\tau_M$.
 Analyzing the formulas \eqref{eq_zrho}, \eqref{eq_sx}, and \eqref{eq_sy} one can deduce many features of this dependence.
 In particular, for $\rho^2<1$, we get $z_\rho>\rho^2$, so that the largest sample canonical correlation always overestimates the true correlation.
 In addition, $\s_\u>0$ and $\s_\v>0$, which means that the estimates for the canonical variables are not consistent, but rather inclined by certain angles toward the desired true direction, as illustrated in Figure \ref{Fig_cone}.
 However, whenever either $\tau_K,\tau_M\to\infty$ or $\rho^2\to 1$, both $z_\rho$ approaches $\rho^2$ and the angles tend to $0$.
 Therefore, the consistency is restored in such a limit, matching the result of Theorems \ref{Theorem_CCA_consistency} and \ref{Theorem_CCA_consistency_variables}.